BlueBorne (security vulnerability): Technical Information

 The vulnerabilities are a mixture of information leak vulnerabilities, remote code execution vulnerability or logical flaw vulnerabilities.
 The Apple iOS vulnerability was a remote code execution vulnerability due to the implementation of LEAP (Low Energy Audio Protocol).
 This vulnerability was only present in older versions of the Apple iOS.

 Impact

-In 2017, BlueBorne was estimated to potentially affect all of the 8.2 billion Bluetooth devices worldwide, although they clarify that 5.3 billion Bluetooth devices are at risk.
+In 2017, BlueBorne was estimated to potentially affect all the 8.2 billion Bluetooth devices worldwide, although they clarify that 5.3 billion Bluetooth devices are at risk.
 Many devices are affected, including laptops, smart cars, smartphones and wearable gadgets.

 In 2018, after one year after the original disclosure, Armis estimated that over 2 billion devices were still vulnerable.

 Mitigation

 Google provides a BlueBorne vulnerability scanner from Armis for Android.

 Procedures to help protect devices from the BlueBorne security vulnerabilities were reported by September 2017.